 After acquiring Walter’s trail, Parks Canada upgraded it to meet safety regulations.
-The trail quickly became famous because of the area’s unique and stunning beauty, but also because of the amount of money Parks spent refurbishing the unique features of the trail to make it safe for public use.
-Walter’s suspension bridges and ladders were replaced by suspended steel catwalks that allowed visitors to safely walk through the heart of the canyon and appreciate its natural splendor, just the way Walter had.
+The trail quickly became famous because of the area’s unique and stunning beauty.
+It also gained a reputation for the amount of money Parks spent refurbishing catwalks and viewing platforms.
+Walter’s suspension bridges and ladders were replaced by suspended steel catwalks.
+To this day, visitors can walk through the heart of the canyon and appreciate its natural splendour the way Walter Camp intended.

-If you want to see this marvel of the Banff and Lake Louise, and the impressive engineering feat that allows you to experience the canyon from inside its steep walls, take a guided tour of Johnston Canyon from Discover Banff Tours.
+Do you want to see this natural attraction in Banff National Park?
+Experience the canyon from inside its steep walls with a guided tour of Johnston Canyon from Discover Banff Tours.
 Visiting the mountains during the winter?
-Ice walking is a popular way to explore this famous canyon.
-During the day, you can often spot people ice climbing.
+Try a guided Icewalk!
+Wear ice cleats along the packed trails to see the frozen waterfalls.
+During the day, you can often spot ice climbers.
 Want more mystery?
 Try it at night!
-You won’t be disappointed.